 Voting Rights.
-Except for matters that do not require the vote of holders of the Series B Term Preferred Stock under the 1940 Act and except as otherwise provided in our Amended and Restated Certificate of Incorporation or bylaws, in the certificate of designation or as otherwise required by applicable law, each holder of shares of the Series B Term Preferred Stock will be entitled to one vote for each share of Series B Term Preferred Stock held on each matter submitted to a vote of our stockholders and the holders of outstanding shares of our preferred stock, including the Series B Term Preferred Stock, and shares of our common stock shall vote together as a single class on all matters submitted to stockholders; provided that holders of preferred stock, including the Series B Term Preferred Stock, voting separately as a class, are entitled to elect at least two of our directors and, if we fail to pay dividends on any outstanding shares of preferred stock, including the Series B Term Preferred stock, including the Series B Term Preferred stock, including the Series B Term Preferred stock, will be entitled to elect at majority of our directors.
+Except for matters that do not require the vote of holders of the Series B Term Preferred Stock under the 1940 Act and except as otherwise provided in our Amended and Restated Certificate of Incorporation or bylaws, in the certificate of designation or as otherwise required by applicable law, each holder of shares of the Series B Term Preferred Stock will be entitled to one vote for each share of Series B Term Preferred Stock held on each matter submitted to a vote of our stockholders and the holders of outstanding shares of our preferred stock, including the Series B Term Preferred Stock, and shares of our common stock shall vote together as a single class on all matters submitted to stockholders; provided that holders of preferred stock, including the Series B Term Preferred Stock, voting separately as a class, are entitled to elect at least two of our directors and, if we fail to pay dividends on any outstanding shares of preferred stock, including the Series B Term Preferred Stock, in an amount equal to two full years of dividends, and continuing until such failure is cured, will be entitled to elect a majority of our directors.